 When you first start up in business, one of the trickiest problems is finding an efficient, low-cost method for accepting credit cards.
-You could accept cheques as payment, if you are only selling nationally, but as 90% of online shoppers use credits cards, you are likely to lose many sales.
+You could accept cheques as payment, if you are only selling nationally, but as nearly all online shoppers use credit or debit cards, you are likely to lose many sales.

-If you use Nochex you will need to make sure that the account is used regularly otherwise Nochex will suspend your account without notice or warning and will charge you a £20 dormant account fee again, without warning or notification.
-For more details, please have a look at my Nochex Problem learning blog.
+If you use Nochex you will need to make sure that the account is used regularly otherwise Nochex will suspend your account without notice or warning and charge you a £20 dormant account fee again, without warning or notification.
+For more details, and other people's comments, please have a look at my Nochex Problem learning blog.